matomo-org/tracker-proxy/README.md

 > ⚠️ **Breaking change:** previously `$http_ip_forward_header` was sent *in addition* to `cip`+`token_auth`; the proxy now treats it as the *sole* IP mechanism and injects nothing else.
 If you already set it, make sure Matomo's trusted-proxy configuration above is in place — otherwise leave it empty to keep using `cip`.

+> ⚠️ **Behavior change:** two cases that previously ended up with no `cip` at all — so Matomo recorded the proxy's IP instead of the visitor's — now send the visitor IP as normal.
+This applies whether or not `$REMOVE_VISITOR_IP` is set:
+>
+> - a request whose `cip` is empty or array-valued, which Matomo ignores in favour of the connection IP, so the proxy now treats it as absent;
+> - a `POST` body in which the bulk marker `"requests"` appears at the very start, which Matomo does not treat as a bulk request — the proxy now agrees with it instead of forwarding the body unprocessed.

 ### Removing the visitor IP

 Some organisations are required to ensure the visitor IP never reaches the analytics application at all — not even to be anonymised there.
 Matomo's own IP anonymisation runs inside Matomo, so the full IP arrives there first.
 Setting `$REMOVE_VISITOR_IP = true;` in `config.php` moves that boundary out to the proxy.